-Hamm is not concerned about pay for Oklahoma teachers nor educating the future employers of the state — the students.
+Hamm is not concerned about paying for Oklahoma teachers nor educating the future employers of the state — students.

 “The oil patch pays good.
 They’re decent jobs paying between 50 and 70 thousand a year.
 Fracking has a big impact on the oil consumption in the United States.” — Harold Hamm